desmid/mview/README.md

         perl install.pl \folder\on\my\path

-3. If the installer couldn't find a sensible place to install the driver, it chooses `C:\bin' and you will have to add that to your `PATH', then start a new command prompt.
+3. If the installer couldn't find a sensible place to install the driver, it chooses `C:\bin` and you will have to add that to your `PATH`, then start a new command prompt.

 ##### Manual install

-1. Save the archive to your software area, for example, `C:\Program Files', then uncompress and extract it (using an archiver like WinZip or 7-Zip, as here):
+1. Save the archive to your software area, for example, `C:\Program Files`, then uncompress and extract it (using an archiver like WinZip or 7-Zip, as here):

         7z x mview-1.66.1.tar.bz2
         7z x mview-1.66.1.tar

-   This creates a sub-folder `mview-1.66.1' containing all the files.
+   This creates a sub-folder `mview-1.66.1` containing all the files.

 2. Change to this folder.

-3. Edit the file `bin\mview'.
+3. Edit the file `bin\mview`.

    Find the line: